imabireal/A2Z-recipes/README.md

 # Mixup-Final

-Mixup-Final is a full-stack application that consists of a backend server and a frontend client.
-This README provides detailed instructions for both local development and deployment on [Render](https://render.com).
+Mixup-Final is a full-stack application with a **React frontend** and an **Express.js backend**.
+This README provides step-by-step instructions for local development, deployment on **Render**, and troubleshooting common issues.

 ---

-## Table of Contents
+## 📌 Table of Contents

 - [Overview](#overview)
 - [Repository Structure](#repository-structure)